ildar-shaimordanov/psubst/IssuesAndTroubleshooting.md

 > Deleting the registry key for the b:\ drive will fix it, however.
 I've also reproduced the issue with the a:\ drive, but others seem to work without issue.

+## Recycle bin feature

+In the [issue 18](https://github.com/ildar-shaimordanov/psubst/issues/18) I was asked

+> ... add a feature so that the files deleted from the virtual drive go into recycle bin...

+It is hardly possible to implement the requested feature in easy way so to make it working automatically.

+For those who else wants the same feature I recommend to do it manually following the steps as it's explained in this QA: https://superuser.com/questions/222747/recycle-bin-on-substed-drives.
+It's not 100% reliable but can be assumed as a workaround solution.